DataDog/documentation/content/en/database_monitoring/setup_mysql/azure.md

 Database Monitoring provides deep visibility into your MySQL databases by exposing query metrics, query samples, explain plans, connection data, system metrics, and telemetry for the InnoDB storage engine.

 The Agent collects telemetry directly from the database by logging in as a read-only user.
-Do the following setup to enable Database Monitoring with your MySQL database:
+Complete the following steps to enable Database Monitoring with your MySQL database:

 1. [Configure database parameters](#configure-mysql-settings)
 1. [Grant the Agent access to the database](#grant-the-agent-access)